mattvr/dsbuild/examples/node/README.md

 For the general use case of transforming Deno code to Node you should use [dnt](https://github.com/denoland/dnt) (https://github.com/denoland/dnt).

-1. After installing `dsbuild`, run `dsbuild --target node18.0` from this directory.
+1. After installing `dsbuild`, run `deno task build` from this directory.
-2. Run `node public/app.js` from this directory.
+2. Run `node public/app.js` from this directory to run your Deno program using node.